lnx66/agents-for-openbb/README.md

 def _render_widget(widget: Widget) -> str:
-    """Formats a widget's information into a LLM-friendly string representation.""" widget_str = ""
+    """Format a widget's information into a LLM-friendly string representation.""" widget_str = ""
     widget_str += (
         f"uuid: {widget.uuid} <-- use this to retrieve the data for the widget\n"